BrokenSource/Pyaket/website/get/ci/gitlab.md

 ---
 icon: material/gitlab
+title: GitLab
 ---

-# GitLab

 !!! quote ""
-    Contributions or third-parthy templates are welcome to be added here!
+    Community templates are welcome to be added here!